senoadiw/docker-geonode/README.md

 # docker-geonode

-GeoNode 2.5.7 with GeoServer oauth2 configured
+GeoNode 2.5.9 with GeoServer oauth2 configured

 ## How to run

-This will run GeoNode on the default docker machine @ 192.168.99.100.
-If not adjust the IP addresses in the docker-compose.yml and fixtures/default_oauth_apps.json.
+This will run GeoNode on the default docker machine.

+Make sure the default machine is accessible at http://geonode.
+Edit the /etc/hosts file if necessary.

+If using Docker with the VirtualBox driver on Windows, make sure to assign at least 4096MB of RAM to the default machine VM.

 * git clone https://github.com/senoadiw/docker-geonode.git
 * cd docker-geonode